convoyinc/apollo-cache-hermes/docs/Terminology.md

 **Node**: A [GraphQL object](http://facebook.github.io/graphql/#sec-Objects).
 May contain scalar values, or references to other nodes. _The term "node" ends up being clearer than "object" when used throughout this document._

 **Entity**: A node that has special meaning in a particular schema; a business object.
 May be composed of many nested nodes.
 E.g. User, Comment, Post, etc. User can define how to determine entity by providing function `entityIdForNode` as part of cache configuration.
+Enity can be transformed before returning to user by providing function `entityTransformer` as part of cache configuration.

 **Field**: [A name used to reference the value of a node](http://facebook.github.io/graphql/#sec-Language.Fields).